 What you choose for your baby to wear home from the hospital is your decision.
 If you would like to dress them up for their first big outing it’s your choice.
 I however would suggest a simple and comfortable bonds wondersuit if the weather permits.
 Whatever you choose make sure it is suitable for the climate.
 You want to keep your baby warm but not overheat them.

-What should you not bring to the hospital when having a baby?
+What should you not bring when having a baby?

 There are a few things that are best left at home.
 These include;